GMPrakhar/MAUI-Designer/README.md

 - Select views from toolbox and perform drag+drop across the right side frame.
 Currently only supports AbsoluteLayout.
 - Scale the views using anchors on the border of the view.
 - Properties menu for selected element so that the properties can be updated and applied directly to the view, including color, margin, padding and text/font manipulations.
-- Generate XAML for the current view.
-This XAML can be pasted directly into the MainView for verification.
+- Generate XAML from the design, and load design from XAML.
+Currently only supports Absolute Layout as the base element ( after ContentPage ).

 ## Renderer
 ![image](https://github.com/user-attachments/assets/7aabe77f-8bfa-48b0-be58-150e8c352018)